Majors Creek, New South Wales

 Majors Creek had a public school from 1857 to 1967.
 The old school building, dating from 1889, lies in a part of Majors Creek that was originally set aside as a small private town, known as Inkley.

-In the 1870s, an Italian-born stonemason, Peter Rusconi, built the stone parts of the bridge over Major’s Creek (the one on the main road, on the way into the town from Braidwwod) and St Stephen’s Anglican Church.
+In the 1870s, an Italian-born stonemason, Peter Rusconi, built the stone parts of the bridge over Major’s Creek (the one on the main road, on the way into the town from Braidwood) and St Stephen’s Anglican Church.

 The town is also the venue for the biennial Music At The Creek festival.